nicolasmelia/EZ-Graph/README.md

 // create a new graph with each bar.
 Pass in the bars individually or as an array of Bars.
 BarGraph graph1 = new BarGraph(bar1, bar2, bar3, bar4, bar5, bar6);

-// Create and set your graps properties graph1.setChartName("Income by Month");
+// Create and set your graphs properties graph1.setChartName("Income by Month");
 graph1.setXAxisName("Months");
 graph1.setYAxisName("Mill");